thie7042/Machine-Learning-for-Structural-Design/README.md

 # Machine-Learning-for-Structural-Design
-Exploring ML algorithms and heuristics for structural optimization
+Exploring ML algorithms and heuristics for structural optimization.

+See "Master" branch for development works.